Nosework Trial

 If the site allows public video to be taken, handlers may wear visible head or chest cameras to record their searches.
 You will not be allowed extra time at the start line to get your camera functioning.
 Please be sure it is ready to go prior to arriving at the search area.
 Videos may not be made public until completion of the event day.

-Kim Boyles of Sport Dog Video will be taking video of the searches.
-More details will be available in the final confirmation.
+Kim Boyles/Sport Dog Video will be taking video of the searches.
+Details will be available at check in.

 There is no photography or video allowed by spectators or volunteers.